Stratoscale/logserver/README.md

 - `url` (URL string with [supported schemes](./README.md#supported-url-schemes)): URL of source.
 - `open_tar_files` (bool): Weather to treat tar files as directories, used for logs that are packed into a tar file.
+- `open_journal` (string): Open a journalctl directory as a log file.
+The value should be the journalctl directory from the source root.

 #### Supported URL Schemes